Emergence of Fermi-liquid and BCS physics in overdoped cuprates

 \subsection{Absence of intertwined orders}

-A central feature of the cuprate phase diagram is the presence of multiple intertwined phases that all occur with comparable energy scales---antiferromagnetism, spin glass, charge density wave, and d-wave superconductivity all appear at the few-tens-of-kelvin to a couple hundred kelvin scale \cite{fradkin_colloquium_2015}.
-(If the pseudo-gap can be associated with some other form of ``hidden order,''\cite{chakravarty_hidden_2001} then it, too, must be characterized by this same general energy scale.)
+A central feature of the cuprate phase diagram is the presence of multiple intertwined phases that all occur with comparable energy scales --- antiferromagnetism, spin glass, charge density wave and $d$-wave superconductivity all appear at the scale of a few tens to a couple of hundred kelvin \cite{fradkin_colloquium_2015}.
+(If the pseudo-gap can be associated with some other form of `hidden order' \cite{chakravarty_hidden_2001}, then it too must be characterized by this same general energy scale.)
 The lack of separation of energy scales makes it impossible to cleanly treat any single order parameter in isolation \cite{laughlin_hartree-fock_2014,zhang_unified_1997}.